 Provide ICT training at different levels to around 2800 unemployed and underemployed young persons and women from underprivileged communities to increase their employability.
 The ICT training programmes are adapted to the requirements of the labour are coupled with social life skills such as CV writing, interview techniques, listening skills, discipline and boost of their self-esteem.

-It does justice to a wider number of people including vulnerable groups who need ICT trainings but cannot afford due to high costs in profit making bodies and high travelling costs.
+It does justice to a wider number of people including vulnerable groups who need ICT trainings but cannot afford them due to high costs in profit-making bodies and high travelling costs.

 Objectives of the Project: